MultiSafepay/docs/content/payment-methods/in3.md

 - Minimum amount: 50 EUR
 - Maximum amount: 5000 EUR

-You can adjust these limits in the <<glossary:backend>> of our [ready-made integrations](/docs/our-integrations/) to show or hide in3 on your checkout page depending on the order value.
+You can adjust these limits in the <<glossary:backend>> of our [ready-made integrations](/docs/our-integrations/) to show or hide iDEAL in3 on your checkout page depending on the order value.

 ## Gift cards